banaio/www-bana-io/docs/resume/cover-letter.md

 #### Any visa restrictions – if applicable (ILR, Tier 2, Dependant visa etc)

-* **Passport/Nationality:** I have a British Passport, national insurance number, British Citizenship etc.
+* **Passport/Nationality:** I have a British Passport, National Insurance number, British Citizenship etc.
 * **Drivers Licence:** Full UK Driving Licence.
 * **Background/Criminal Check:**
-  * [Basic Disclosure and Barring Service (DBS) check](https://www.gov.uk/request-copy-criminal-record): Certificate was issued on 31 July 2020.

-     > **Police Records of Convictions, Cautions, Reprimands and Warnings:**
-     >
-     > NONE RECORDED

-  * [Police Certificates - ACRO Criminal Records Office](https://www.acro.police.uk/police_certificates.aspx): Certificate was issued on 18 February 2020.
+  * [Police Certificates - ACRO Criminal Records Office](https://www.acro.police.uk/police_certificates.aspx): Certificate was issued in 2021.

      > **Summary of convictions and reprimands/warnings/cautions/impending prosecutions/under investigations held on UK police databases and disclosed in accordance with the ACRO stepdown model:**
      >
      > NO TRACE.

-     I have requested a new certificate and this should arrive between the 15th/28th of August 2020.

-I've a limited company called BANAIO LTD which I started in March 2017 and I've been a contractor since then.
-I would prefer to stick to contracting but I will also consider a permanent position.

 #### Reason for looking for new role

-Last contract finished on the 1st of January 2020.
-I then went to Marrakech, Morocco on the 4th of January 2020 to buy an apartment, which took around 3 months.
-By the time I had completed the whole process it was the middle of March 2020 and the borders in Morocco were closed so I could not return to London.
-I returned to London on the 22nd of July 2020, after the Moroccan government opened the borders on the 15th of July 2020.
+My contract at IBM will be finishing on the 30/04/2021.

 ---